Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Results

 To compress the $(x,k_\perp)$ information into a single, scale–sensitive observable we form the root–mean–square (RMS) transverse‑momentum width

 where $\langle k_\perp^2\rangle$ and $\langle k_\perp\rangle$ are defined as,

 and,

-Here we use as weight either the fully assembled unpolarized TMD $f_u(x,k_\perp;Q,Q^2)$ or, equivalently, the normalized profile $s(x,k_\perp;Q)$, since $\int d^2\!k_\perp\,s(x,k_\perp;Q)=1$ by construction. \;This follows from the joint momentum–space representation $f_{1,q/N}(x,k_\perp;Q,Q^2)=f_q(x;Q^2)\,s(x,k_\perp;Q)$ and the per–$(x,Q)$ normalization imposed in the inverse‑integration stage, see Eqs.~(4)–(5) and the assembly step summarized in Eq.~(22).
+Here we use as weight either the fully assembled unpolarized TMD $f_u(x,k_\perp;Q,Q^2)$ or, equivalently, the normalized profile $s(x,k_\perp;Q)$, since $\int d^2\!{\bf k_\perp}\,s(x,k_\perp;Q)=1$ by construction. \;This follows from the joint momentum–space representation $f_{1,q/N}(x,k_\perp;Q,Q^2)=f_{1,q}(x;Q^2)\,s(x,k_\perp;Q)$ and the per–$(x,Q)$ normalization imposed in the inverse‑integration stage, see Eqs.~\ref{eq:perpoint_norm}–\ref{eq:S_def_joint} and the assembly step summarized in Eq.~\ref{eq:cs-setup}.

-Figure~\ref{fig:u-rms} shows $\sigma_k(x,Q^2)$ for the $u$ flavor, revealing a smooth, monotonic increase with $Q^2$ over the kinematic window probed—an effect consistent with Sudakov broadening in the small‑$q_T$ regime—together with a mild, kinematics‑dependent modulation in $x$.
-Because $\sigma_k$ is built from normalized moments of the reconstructed distribution, it is insensitive to the overall collinear normalization and therefore isolates genuine shape changes learned in momentum space. \;In this sense, the $\sigma_k(x,Q^2)$ field provides a compact, model‑independent summary of the broadening scale extracted directly from data.
+Figure~\ref{fig:u-rms} shows $\sigma_k(x,Q_M)$ for the $u$ flavor.
+Over the fixed-target kinematic window probed by E288 and E605, $\sigma_k(x,Q_M)$ exhibits a pronounced dependence on $x$ and only a mild, systematic variation with $Q_M$ mostly visible at large $x$, consistent with the limited hard-scale lever arm of these data.
+The dominant $x$ dependence reflects nontrivial correlations between $x$ and the intrinsic transverse-momentum profile learned by the momentum-space inversion, while the weak $Q_M$ dependence encodes a modest redistribution of transverse momentum across scales within the fitted small-$q_T$ domain.
+Because $\sigma_k$ is constructed from normalized moments of the reconstructed distribution, it is insensitive to the overall collinear normalization and isolates genuine shape information.
+In this sense, the $\sigma_k(x,Q_M)$ field provides a compact scalar mapping of the transverse width learned directly from data, rather than a stand-alone determination of perturbative Sudakov evolution.